funktionale-programmierung/bob2015/2017/en/registration.md

 If you fail to do so, you have to pay the full registration fee.

+### Conference dinner

+To celebrate BOB 2017, we have organized a dinner directly after the conference.
+The dinner event takes place at ["Cafe Morgenrot"](https://goo.gl/maps/6iM4KAmffvC2).
+You can reach the cafe from
+the conference venue in approx 30 minutes (U8 from Paracelsus-Bad direction Hermannstraße to Rosenthaler Platz; from there two stops with Tram M1 direction Niederschönhausen to Schwedter Straße).
+The dinner starts between 6:30pm and 7pm.

+The dinner event is not included in the conference fee, it costs 20 Euro extra.
+Included is vegetarian/vegan food and drinks for about 10 Euro.
+Please make sure that you pay drinks for yourself once you get over the 10 Euro limit.

+Important: You need to register for the dinner event.
+Tickets are available from the registration site of the conference.

 <div class="row">
   <div class="col-md-4"></div>
   <div class="col-md-4">